victor7w7r/036astro/README.md

 # 036astro

-A template for Astro with essential packages and strict TypeScript
+A clean architecture template for Astro with essential packages and strict TypeScript

 ## Why Typescript?